The 'Burbs: Plot

 The next day, Ray sends Carol and their son Dave to visit Carol's sister.
 When the Klopeks leave, Art and Ray enter their backyard to search for Walter's corpse while Mark acts as lookout.
 Finding nothing in the yard, Art and Ray break into the Klopeks' basement, discover what appears to be a crematorium, and dig deep into the floor in search of human remains.
-The Klopeks return, accompanied by the police after having seen their basement lights on.
-Ray strikes a gas line with his pickaxe; Art escapes before the house explodes, and Ray emerges from the flames scorched and disheveled just as Carol returns home.
+The Klopeks return, accompanied by a policeman after having seen their basement lights on.
+Ray strikes a gas line with his pickaxe; Art escapes before the house explodes, and Ray emerges from the inferno scorched and disheveled just as Carol returns home.

-Walter arrives home during the commotion, having spent a few days in the hospital due to palpitations.
+Walter arrives home during the commotion, having spent a few days in the hospital due to heart palpitations.
 He had asked the Klopeks to collect his mail for him, and they had mistakenly gathered up his toupée as well.
-Ray declares that he and the others were wrong about the Klopeks, and climbs into an ambulance.
-Werner enters and accuses Ray of having seen a human skull in the basement furnace, revealing that the Klopeks murdered the previous homeowners so they could live in their house.
+Ray declares that he and the others were wrong about the Klopeks after his tirade and climbs into an ambulance.
+Werner enters and accuses Ray of having seen a human skull in the basement furnace, revealing that the Klopeks murdered the previous homeowners the Knapps so they could live in their house, realizing that he and the others were right about the Klopeks all along.
 Werner attempts to lethally inject Ray as Hans drives the ambulance away.
-Their struggle causes the ambulance to crash into the Weingartners' house, ejecting Werner and Ray, who then makes a citizen's arrest.
+Their struggle causes the ambulance to crash into Art's house, ejecting Werner and Ray, who then makes a citizen's arrest.
 Ricky uncovers human skeletal remains in the Klopeks' car trunk.
 The Klopeks are arrested, and charges against Ray are dropped.
-Ray states that he and his family are going away for awhile, and asks Ricky to watch over the neighborhood.
+Ray states that he and his family are going away for a while, and asks Ricky to watch over the neighborhood.